-Celluloid is actually a trade name, like Band-Aid or Kleenex, but the term has been generically used for many years to reference a type of plastic material invented in the mid 1800s and used to make a variety of objects until around 1940.
+Celluloid is actually a trade name, like Band-Aid or Kleenex, but the term has been generically used for many years to reference a type of plastic material invented in the mid 1800s.
+It was used to make a variety of objects that are now collectibles until about 1940.
 It is actually a product of cellulose dinitrate blended with pigments, fillers, camphor, and alcohol to make a unique synthetic material categorized as a plastic.

 What Does Celluloid Look Like?

 Most people recognize the pale yellow pieces with graining meant to simulate ivory as celluloid these days.
 In fact, celluloid was often referred to as “French Ivory” in its heyday to give it a little more snob appeal and is sometimes marked as such, although the composition has nothing at all to do with genuine ivory harvested from animal tusks.
 Another similar term for celluloid, Ivory Pyralin, is sometimes found stamped on these pieces as well.